Israel, Hamas clash over Gaza, then truce reached

-GAZA/JERUSALEM (Reuters) - Israel mounted air strikes on the Palestinian enclave of Gaza and deployed extra troops to the border on Monday in response to the longest-range Hamas rocket attack to cause casualties in years.
+GAZA/JERUSALEM (Reuters) - Israel launched air strikes on the Palestinian enclave of Gaza and deployed extra troops to the border on Monday in response to the longest-range Hamas rocket attack to cause casualties in years.

-After a day of intense fighting across the border, Israel and Hamas agreed to an Egyptian-mediated ceasefire, Palestinian officials said.
-The border appeared to have calmed down by night-time.

-“An agreement on a ceasefire was reached between Palestinian factions and Israel upon Egyptian mediation,” a senior Palestinian official told Reuters on condition of anonymity.
+After a day of intense cross-border fighting, Palestinian officials said Egypt had mediated a ceasefire, though the frontier did not remain calm for long.

+Rocket sirens sounded in southern Israel after the late-night truce was supposed to take effect, sending residents running for shelter.
+In Gaza, Palestinians reported Israeli planes attacked at least two targets.

 Monday’s violence began when seven Israelis were wounded near Tel Aviv by a morning rocket attack.
 The Gaza health ministry said five Palestinians were later wounded by a wave of retaliatory strikes.

-Dozens of explosions rocked the coastal enclave and ambulance sirens echoed through the night.

-In one Gaza neighborhood, people rushed to by bread in anticipation of a long escalation.
-The office of the Islamist movement’s leader Ismail Haniyeh was one of the initial targets hit, although he was likely to have been evacuated in advance.
+Dozens of explosions rocked the coastal enclave and ambulance sirens echoed in the mostly empty streets.
+In one Gaza neighborhood, people rushed to buy bread in anticipation of a long escalation.
+The office of Hamas chief Ismail Haniyeh was one of the initial targets hit, although he was likely to have been evacuated in advance.

-Sirens also rang out in Israeli towns near the border, sending residents running for shelter as a barrage of short-range rockets was launched into Israel.
-No casualties were reported.
+Gaza militants fired barrages of rockets into Israel late into the night.
+Some were shot down by Israeli defenses and others landed in empty areas.

 The escalation came just two weeks before an election in which Prime Minister Benjamin Netanyahu is fighting for his political life after a decade in power, campaigning on a tough line against Palestinian militants.